adlibre/django-bcp/README.md

 # Barcode Printer for Django

-This is a reusable Django application which generates PDF barcodes in various formats with a human, and machine (OCR) readable textual label.
+This is a reusable Django application which generates PDF barcodes in various formats with a human and machine (OCR-A) readable textual label.

 These barcodes are rendered as a PDF with embedded JavaScript which prompts the PDF to be immediately printed.